-With active status bits variables can be switched off automatically or status changes (for reset) can be let pass at switched off variables.
+With active status bits, variables can be switched off automatically or status changes (for reset) can be let through for switched-off variables.
 For details see chapter Status definition.

-Parameters Description switch off for status bits where the data point is to be switched off Check for "0" or "1" is possible allow to pass for status bits where a change in status is to be allowed to pass No old/new comparison No monitoring of changes No old/new comparison for ET-route No monitoring of changes on the real-time route
+Option Description switch off for status bits where the data point is to be switched off Check for "0" or "1" is possible allow to pass for status bits where a change in status is to be allowed to pass No old/new comparison No monitoring of changes No old/new comparison for ET-route No monitoring of changes on the real-time route

-12.4.4 String
+12.4.4String